Glendale Fire Department

 Mission: The mission of the Glendale Fire Department is to protect life and property by providing the highest level of service to the community.

 The Glendale Fire Department slogan, “Community First,” exemplifies the department’s commitment to serving the community and dedication to their profession.
-Fire Chief Harold Scoggins was appointed to oversee the Glendale Fire Department as of May 1, 2008.
+Fire Chief Greg Fish was has been leading the Glendale Fire Department since September 1, 2015.